wmliang/pin-tool/README.md

-flowgraph
+PIN tool
 =========
-A PIN tool
+A set of my PIN tool

-Draft a flow graph with c/c++ program
+flowgraph - Draft a flow graph with c/c++ program

+itrace2 - Trace all memory and register access for each user level instruction